-Are you curious about one of the most beautiful places in Sardinia?
-This article will reveal what to do and see in Palau!
+Palau, things to do and see in 2023: are you curious about one of the most beautiful places in Sardinia?
+This article will reveal 5 unmissable tips!

-The inland landscape is coloured by dense pine forests and a thick Mediterranean maquis, where wild broom, lavender, myrtle, rosemary and many more plants grow naturally.
+The inland landscape is coloured by thick pine forests and dense Mediterranean maquis, where broom, lavender, myrtle, rosemary and much more grow wild.
 Alongside the lush nature, the landscape hosts spectacular granite sculptures modelled by Mother Nature over the centuries.
 In addition, there are several archaeological sites of great historical and cultural interest, testimony to the ancient roots of these places.
-Moreover, by reaching the heights of the hills, it is possible to behold landscapes of rare beauty.
-Finally, by a pleasant walk along the promenade in the old town, visitors can reach the central square where a suggestive market of handicraft creations is set up every summer evening.
+Moreover, it is possible to behold landscapes of rare beauty by reaching the heights of the hills.
+Finally, by a pleasant walk along the promenade in the old town, visitors can reach the central square, where a suggestive market of handicraft creations is set up every summer evening.
 Then, along the Via Nazionale, visitors get to the touristic port from where they can easily reach the beautiful island of La Maddalena.

 The Gulf of Palau offers local gastronomy rich in fish products enjoyed as a second course or as a condiment for first courses based on fresh handmade pasta.
 However, many typical dishes of Gallura are also based on meat.
 We recommend the famous Suppa Cuata (literally hidden soup), also known as Gallura Soup.
 It is one of the traditional island recipes based on meat broth (usually sheep or lamb), stale bread and pecorino cheese.
 If you are a dessert lover, you can not miss the unique flavour of puligioni dulci, a classic 'ravioli' (fresh pasta) stuffed with ricotta cheese and lemon zest and seasoned with a super sweet sauce of tomato.
 Moreover, the wines of the historical cellars of Gallura accompany all the tasty dishes typical of the place.

-So, if you are curious about our tips on what to see and do in Palau, here are our top 5!
+Well, after this little 'taste' of local gastronomy, if you are curious about our tips on things to do and see in Palau, here are our top 5!

 5. The Tombs of the Giants

 Sardinia is a land rich in ancient history.
 The remains on its territory testify to the passage of numerous populations and cultures.
 In the hinterland of Palau, there are several archaeological sites of great historical interest.
 Among the most important, we point out the so-called Tombs of the Giants, dating back to the Bronze Age and still partially shrouded in mystery.
-The most famous is Li Mizzani and Sajacciu, imposing funerary structures composed of monolithic stone blocks.
-Here is a fun fact: if observed from above, the site looks like the head of a bull, an animal worshipped by Sardinian civilizations in ancient times.
+The most famous in the area are Li Mizzani and Sajacciu, imposing funerary structures composed of monolithic stone blocks.
+A peculiarity of these typical constructions of ancient Sardinian civilisation is that, observed from above, they outline a bull's head, an animal venerated as a symbol of strength and power.

 4. The Fortress of Monte Altura and the Talmone Artillery Battery